 They original founding Trustees were:

 Alf Morris – Founder.
-A survivor of the disaster (read his story) who has campaigned for a lasting memorial to those who died.
+A survivor of the disaster who helped to campaign for a lasting memorial to those who died.

 Sandra Scotting – Honorary Secretary.
-Sandra’s grandmother and cousin were killed and her mother and aunt survived with injuries (read their story on the ‘Individual Stories’ page).
+Sandra’s grandmother and cousin were killed and her mother and aunt survived with injuries.
+She has remained the honorary secretary since the charity was first set up.

 Derek Spicer (fund-raising coordinator) whose sister and brother were killed.
-Derek sadly died in 2019 and is a great loss to the charity as he worked so hard as the fund-raising trustee and treasurer.
+Derek sadly died in 2019 and is a great loss to the charity as he worked so hard from the beginning of the project as the fund-raising trustee and treasurer.

 Various others have joined the charity committee over the years.
 The current committee in 2021 consists of Joyce Hampton (Chair), Maria Bottono (Treasurer), Lorraine Smith, Frank Summers, Sandra Scotting (Hon.
-Sec), Lee Scotting, Kate Thompson, Anna Reid, Edna Austin, June Cray and Sarah Richards.
+Sec), Lee Scotting (Hon accountant), Kate Thompson, Anna Reid, Babs Clark (survivor), Edna Austin, June Cray and Sarah Richards.

 None of the committee, trustees, officers, volunteers or helpers have ever been paid a salary or expenses.
 All have paid their own expenses ever since the charity was set up and continue to do so to this day.

 Many trials and tribulations were experienced during the project to build the Memorial.
-With various problems over the years including, adapting the design, renewing planning, companies going into liquidation, building materials that had been promised no longer being available and of course raising the funds.
+With various problems over the years, including adapting the design to save money, renewing planning applications, original building company going into liquidation, building materials that had been promised no longer being available and of course raising the funds.
 However, the important thing is that the Memorial now stands proudly next to the stairs where the disaster occurred and many visitors and relatives visit it regularly.
-It has become a new landmark at a busy junction in Tower Hamlets, next to Bethnal Green underground station.
+It has become a new landmark at a busy junction in Tower Hamlets, next to Bethnal Green tube station.
 At the annual Memorial Service on the first Sunday in March many supporters, survivors and families attend and lay wreaths and flowers to mark the occasion.
 The names of the 173 victims are read out at each Service while candles in their memory are lit on the altar.

 Text and pictures Copyright Stairway to Heaven Memorial Trust 2021.